Jonathan Ashworth: Post-parliamentary career

+In August 2024, Ashworth led a team of senior Labour figures to the 2024 Democratic National Convention in Chicago, Illinois, where he advised the Harris campaign on electoral strategy for the 2024 US Presidential Election.
+Harris subsequently lost the election to former president Donald Trump.

 Personal life

-Ashworth became engaged to Emilie Oldknow, the East Midlands Regional Director for the Labour Party, in 2008.
-She was the official Labour candidate for Sherwood at the 2010 general election, but was not elected.
-Former Prime Minister Gordon Brown and his wife Sarah attended the couple's wedding on 3 July 2010 in Derbyshire.
-They have a daughter, Gracie, born in May 2011 shortly after his by-election victory, and a second daughter, Annie.
+In 2008, Ashworth became engaged to Emilie Oldknow, who later was a failed Labour candidate for Sherwood at the 2010 general election.
+Former Prime Minister Gordon Brown and his wife Sarah attended the couple's wedding on 3 July 2010, at St Michael's Church, Holbrook in Derbyshire.
+The Ashworths have two daughters.

-He has used his role as shadow health secretary to advocate legislation to prevent alcoholism, inspired by his own experience of his father who was an alcoholic.
+As shadow health secretary, Ashworth advocated legislation to prevent alcoholism, inspired by his own experience of his father who was an alcoholic.